Top 10 Digivolution Methods in Digimon

 We've seen Burst Digivolution in two forms.
 In Data Squad, it offered a Mega "Mode Change", altering a Mega into a stronger Mega form.
 But in Digimon Next, it was a risky yet powerful way for a Digimon to immediately become its Mega form (similar to Warp Digivolution), even without a Digivice.

-This second usage drains the tamer's life force, but lets their companion fight at max power when necessary.
+This second usage drains the tamer's life force, but lets their companion fight at max power.

 2. Ultra Digivolve